Communication-Efficient Federated Learning With Data and Client Heterogeneity: CONVERGENCE ANALYSIS

 \subsection{Analytical Assumptions}

 We begin by stating the assumptions we make in the theoretical analysis of our algorithm.
-Specifically, we assume the following for the global loss function $f$, the individual client losses $f_i$, and the stochastic gradients $\tg_i$: \begin{enumerate} \item \textbf{Uniform Lower Bound:} There exists $f_* \in \mathbb{R}$ such that $f(x) \geq f_*$ for all $x \in \mathbb{R}^d$.
+We assume the following for the global loss function $f$, the client losses $f_i$, and their stochastic gradients $\tg_i$: \begin{enumerate}[itemsep=0.5pt, topsep=0.5pt, partopsep=-1pt, leftmargin=2em] \item \textbf{Uniform Lower Bound:} There exists $f_* \in \mathbb{R}$ such that $f(x) \geq f_*$ for all $x \in \mathbb{R}^d$.

-\item \textbf{Smooth Gradients}: For any client $i$, the gradient $\nabla f_i(x)$ is $L$-Lipschitz continuous for some $L>0$, i.e. for all $x, y\in \mathbb{R}^d$:
+\item \textbf{Smooth Gradients}: For any client $i$, the gradient $\nabla f_i(x)$ is $L$-Lipschitz continuous for some $L>0$, i.e. for all $x, y\in \mathbb{R}^d$: $ \|\nabla f_i(x) - \nabla f_i(y)\| \leq L\|x-y\|. $

-\item \textbf{Bounded Variance}: For any client $i$, the variance of the stochastic gradients is bounded by some $\sigma^2>0$, i.e. for all $x \in \mathbb{R}^d$:
+\item \textbf{Bounded Variance}: For any client $i$, the variance of the stochastic gradients is bounded by some $\sigma^2>0$, i.e. for all $x \in \mathbb{R}^d$: $ \E \, \Big \|\tg_i\left(x\right)-\nabla f_i\left(x\right)\Big\|^2 \le {\sigma}^2.$